 While some brands choose to simply hyperlink anchor text for their readers to click and follow, our own studies have shown that having a clickable button for our CTAs are more effective.

 We ran two versions of an email amongst our subscribers—one with a hyperlinked CTA and one with a button CTA.

 During our study, we found that using the green CTA button received a 127% increase in click-throughs for this particular email.
 Overall, we found that using a CTA button, instead of just a text link, garnered us a 28% increase in overall click-throughs.

 Email metrics play a significant role in not only determining the success of your campaign, but they help monitor your subscriber’s activities.
 In the case of nonprofit organizations, they must pay careful attention to these metrics to see who’s contributing and who isn’t, while also determining why.
 Nonprofits particularly rely on click-throughs from their readers because that means they’ve decided to act.

 While nonprofits have some of the highest average open rates, those numbers don’t always convert to click-throughs.

 Want more nonprofit specific metrics?
-Read the rest from our 2019 Nonprofit Email Marketing Benchmarks guide.
+Read the read the latest Nonprofit Email Marketing Benchmarks guide.

 When we compare these numbers with our study on the effectiveness of CTA buttons, there’s reason to believe that there’s a strong correlation between donate buttons for nonprofits and their click-through averages.